Map

 Scroll and touch settings

-You can also choose how your map will behave when someone interacts with it in Element Settings panel → map settings.
+You can also choose how your map will behave when someone interacts with it in Element settings panel > Map settings

-• Touch drag - This enables or disables two-finger touch gestures like pan and zoom on the map on touch devices.
+• Touch drag — enables or disables two-finger touch gestures like pan and zoom on the map on touch devices.
 Unchecking this checkbox prevents you from accidentally moving around in the map as opposed to using your finger to move around on the actual page.

-Style your map
+How to style your map

 To see how your map appears, publish and visit your site.